osmandapp/web/main/docs/user/map/index.md

 ### [Configure Map](./configure-map-menu.md)

-'Configure map' menu is a central place where you could configure map display for your needs, i.e. highlight Favorite points, Navigation markers or special Points of Interests on the map; display specific routes or 3rd party GPX files; overlay the map with relief information, satellite imagery or any other available raster map; display public transport information and change the map style.
+The 'Configure map' menu is an important item on OsmAnd's main menu where you can customize the map display to suit your needs.
+You can highlight your favorite points, navigation markers, or special points of interest on the map; display specific routes or third-party GPX files; overlay terrain information, satellite imagery, or any other available bitmap images; display public transportation information; and change the map style.

 ### [Vector maps (Map styles)](./vector-maps.md)